Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 #### Automatic Joining

-Automatic Joining is used with some of the demos in the Cascoda SDK that do not have CLI interfaces, such as ``ot-sed-sensorif``.
+Automatic Joining is used with some of the demos in the Cascoda SDK that do not have openthread CLI interfaces, such as ``ot-sed-sensorif``.
 This kind of joining is suitable for real-world products, and sleepy devices that do not have a user interface.

 In the case of our examples, we make use of the ``evbme-get`` utility to extract the credentials of the device.
 For real products, a label or other associated material would be more appropriate.